Chaim L. Pekeris: Biography

 Pekeris was born in Alytus, Vilna Governorate on June 15, 1908.
 With the assistance of his uncle, Pekeris and his two brothers emigrated to the United States around 1925.
 He entered the Massachusetts Institute of Technology in 1925 graduating in 1929 with a B.Sc. in meteorology.
 Pekeris also took his graduate studies at MIT, studying under Carl-Gustav Rossby.
-He married Lea Kaplan, a Lithuanian born woman in January 1933.
-He graduated with his doctoral degree in 1933 as well.
+In January 1933 he married Lea Kaplan, who was also born in Lithuania.
+He graduated with his Sc.D. doctoral degree in 1934.

-In 1934 Pekeris joined the faculty at M.I.T. as an instructor in geophysics in the Department of Geology.
+In 1934 Pekeris joined the faculty at M.I.T. as an instructor in geophysics in the department of geology.
 He became a US citizen in 1938.
 Pekeris remained at M.I.T until 1941 when he moved to the Hudson Laboratories of Columbia University to conduct military research.
 In 1946 he joined the Institute for Advanced Study.

-Pekeris and his wife moved to Israel in 1948 where he joined the Weizmann Institute as head of its Department of Applied Mathematics in 1949.
+Pekeris and his wife moved to Israel in 1948, where he joined the Weizmann Institute as head of its department of applied mathematics in 1949.
 During the 1948 Arab–Israeli War he was involved in a clandestine program in New York State developing munitions for the newborn State of Israel.